mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 ### Syntax 2 - More macro-ish like

-Pros againts syntax 1 :
+Pros against syntax 1 :

-- we don't need to modify the code were we do the injection
+- we don't need to modify the code where we do the injection
 - it's way more generic

 ```swift